utensil/lean-lsp/README.md

 # lean-lsp

+Status: deprecated.
+The experiment shows the Lean 4 language server is not yet ready for use in JupyterLab.

 Lean 4 language server wrapper for [Jupyter LSP](https://jupyterlab-lsp.readthedocs.io/en/latest/), making it possible to write/run Lean 4 in JupyterLab, utilizing the [Lean 4 Language Server implemented in Lean 4 itself](https://github.com/leanprover/lean4/tree/master/src/Lean/Server).

 ## Installation